bitrise-io/devcenter/_articles/en/reviews/Basics of bitrise.yml - draft.md

   In our example the only workflow is `test`, which you can perform with `bitrise run test`.
 If you'd have a second workflow called `main`, you could run both `bitrise run test` and `bitrise run main`.
 * `steps` : lists the [steps](/bitrise-cli/steps/) which should be executed when the workflow is performed.

   In our example the `test` workflow includes only a single `script` step.
-If multiple steps are declared, they are performed one by one, after each other.
+If multiple steps are declared, they are performed one by one.
 * `script@1.1.5` : a step (reference) to perform.
 This reference does not have a "StepLib Source" declaration, which means that the `default_step_lib_source` will be used as the StepLib Source.
 For more information, check out our guide on [Step reference/ID format](/bitrise-cli/steps/#step-referenceid-format).
 * `inputs` : specifies step inputs.

-NOTE: A step can have many inputs, but you only have to specify those in the `bitrise.yml` which you want to set/overwrite.
+  NOTE: A step can have many input.
+Specify only those input in the bitrise.yml which you want to set or overwrite.
 Check out our [Step input guide](/bitrise-cli/step-inputs/).
 * `content` : the input you wan to set.

   In our example, we specified the content of the Script step.
 * `echo "Hello ${MY_NAME}!"` : this is the **value** we specified for the `content` input.

-Find out more on how you can use [multiple workflows](/bitrise-cli/workflows/) and define [multiple steps](/bitrise-cli/steps/).
+Find out more on how you can use define [multiple steps](/bitrise-cli/steps/) and use [multiple workflows](/bitrise-cli/workflows/).
 You'll be able to define your perfect automation configuration in no time!